2029 Horticulture - Judging Process

 • Demonstrate that sustainable financial models are in place.

-Market Focus 10%
+Market Focus

 • Show that consumer demands are monitored and understood, and that the produce grown delivers to these standards.

-• Provide evidence of an active and positive health, safety and wellbeing culture that builds staff engagement and continuous improvement.
+• Provide evidence of active and positive health, safety and wellbeing culture that builds staff engagement and continuous improvement.

 • Show what innovation approaches are in place for the organisation.

-Judges will make their decisions based on a number of factors including the points allocated in the judging criteria set out above.
-Accordingly, entrants need to demonstrate – both in written material supplied and in their presentation on the day – that they are performing in relation to the criteria set out in the table above.
+Accordingly, entrants need to demonstrate — both in written material supplied and in their presentation on the judging day — that they are performing in relation to the criteria set out in the table above.

-Where possible the judging panel will be made up of persons who are not participating in the competition but, where this is not feasible, a judge shall not participate in judging of a property where he/she has interests associated with an entry.
-Likewise, judges shall not participate in the judging of the winner if they have an interest in one of the finalists.
-The decision of the judges is final and no correspondence will be entered into.
+Before the judges are appointed, they are required to declare any potential conflict of interest.
+Where possible the judging panel will be made up of persons who are not participating in the competition but, where this is not feasible, a judge shall not participate in judging of a property where they have interests associated with an entry.
+Likewise judges shall not participate in the judging of the winner if they have an interest in one of the finalists.